chauduyphanvu/reddit-markdown/README.md

 - **🕐 Automated:** NEW!
 Set up schedules to automatically download posts from your favorite subreddits
 - **📊 Smart Filtering:** Avoid duplicates and filter content by keywords, upvotes, or regex patterns
 - **🔍 Full-Text Search:** NEW!
 Lightning-fast search and tag-based organization of your archived content
+- **📦 Standalone Archive Tool:** NEW!
+High-performance ZSTD/ZIP compression tool for efficient storage and sharing
 - **⚡ Scalable:** From single posts to bulk archiving thousands of discussions

 ## 🛠️ Technical Details